vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article8-in-memory-computing-materials.md

 * [In-Memory Databases on ODBMS.org](http://www.odbms.org/free-downloads-and-links/in-memory-databases/)
 * [In-memory DBMS by Curt Monash](http://www.dbms2.com/category/memory-centric-data-management/in-memory-dbms/)

-I hope that above list of resources could help you to improve your awareness about in-memory computing and databases
+I hope that the above list of resources could help you to improve your awareness about in-memory computing and databases.